 My research integrates the fields of microbial ecology, biogeochemistry and aquatic ecosystem ecology.
 I use tools from analytical chemistry, microbiology and molecular biology to better understand how microbes control ecosystem-level nutrient fluxes.
 Questions asked in my research program have valuable connections to current environmental concerns including global change, the effects of land-use change on ecosystems and aquatic eutrophication.
 My research focuses on nitrogen (N) cycling.
 Excessive N causes many water-quality problems.
 Much of the N that enters watersheds is removed before reaching the oceans, but how and where the removal occurs is not well understood.

-I will begin teaching Limnology for SNR in spring of 2012.
-In the past, I have taught classes on Global Biogeochemical Cycles, Environmental Microbiology and Wetlands and Global Change.
+I began teaching Limnology for SNR in spring of 2012.
+In the past, I have taught classes on global biogeochemical cycles, environmental microbiology and, wetlands and global change.

 Please see my website for more information on my field work and lab, and how students can be involved.